ronaldbradford/micro-sql/README.md

 ### Without Caching

-With MySQL, even with the table cached in the InnoDB Buffer Pool, execution is consistently 600+ms.
+With MySQL, even with the table fully cached in the InnoDB Buffer Pool, execution is consistently 600+ms.

 ```
 bin/micro-mysql -u demouser -p -h db imdb